jamietso/RedlineNow/README.md

 npm run dev
 ```

-Open your browser and navigate to `http://localhost:5173` (or the port shown in your terminal).
+Open the URL shown in your terminal to view the app.

 ## Usage